Santa Monica Airport: Battles to limit or close the airport

+Donald H. Brandsen, a resident of Santa Monica, worked tirelessly for 25 years, until his death in 2013, to save the Santa Monica Airport.

+It has remained open for 107 years, but On December 31, 2028, it will officially close and become a park.

-Starting in the late-1970s, the airport became the object of numerous political battles seeking to limit or close the airport—ultimately becoming a key precedent for various such airport battles across the nation—pitting local area residents, land developers and local government against airport users and general aviation industry organizations, sometimes supported by the FAA.
+Starting in the late 1970s, the airport became the object of numerous political battles seeking to limit or close the airport—ultimately becoming a key precedent for various such airport battles across the nation—pitting local area residents, land developers, and local government against airport users and general aviation industry organizations, sometimes supported by the FAA.

 Initially, residents off the departure end of Runway 21 complained of noise, and the Santa Monica city government imposed a noise limit of 100 decibels on departing aircraft.
 Airport supporters, including airport users, the General Aviation Manufacturers Association (GAMA), National Business Aircraft Association (NBAA), and Aircraft Owners and Pilots Association (AOPA), fought the city in federal court.

 However, in their first conflict, the U.S. Ninth Circuit Court of Appeals ruled that a city could impose reasonable restrictions on airport activity and noise.
-The City responded by preparing 85 decibel restrictions, which threatened to oust most aircraft from the field.
+The city responded by preparing 85 decibel restrictions, which threatened to oust most aircraft from the field.
 It also began other actions against the airport, including evictions of most aviation operators.

 Further, in 1981, the airport's 215 acre occupied five percent of the usable land of Santa Monica, in the heart of the burgeoning population of the Greater Los Angeles area, making it highly desirable real estate for development.
 One study indicated that intense development of the airport land could double the city's revenue.